thorrellt/thorrellt/README.md

 ### Oh, Hi! 👋 I didn't see you there.
-My name is Thorrell and I am a recent CS graduate who is transitionaing careers into software development.
+My name is Thorrell and I am a recent CS graduate who is transitioning  careers into software development.